This topic explains how to build the Linux kernel externally, without using Digi Embedded Yocto.

 Source the environment setup script:

-Unset the LDFLAGS variable (or the kernel won’t compile):
+Export the LDFLAGS variable with the following value (or the kernel won’t compile):

 Change the Linux kernel configuration

-Now that the environment is ready, configure the kernel for the ConnectCore 6:
+Now that the environment is ready, configure the kernel for the ConnectCore 8M Nano:

 After running this command, you can modify the default configuration via an ncurses interface with: